In each of the following questions, choose the layout manager(s)

 e. b and c

 Answer 1: d.
-BorderLayout
+BorderLayout and GridLayout

 easily deal with this situation.
-Although you could use GridBagLayout
+Although you could use GridBagLayout,

 it's much more complex than necessary.